ReactionMechanismGenerator/RMG-Py/documentation/source/users/introduction.rst

 MEASURE is written in the `Python <http://www.python.org/>`_ programming language to facilitate ease of development, installation, and use.
-Certain computationally-intensive procedures have also been adapted to the `Cython <http://www.cython.org/>`_ programming language in order to improve the execution time; use of this functionality is entirely optional (but recommended).
+Certain computationally-intensive procedures have been adapted to the `Cython <http://www.cython.org/>`_ programming language in order to improve the execution time.

 License
 =======